trailingend/nativescript-palliative-app/README.md

 # ☎️ PAT 🏥

-The Palliative Assessment Tool (PAT) is an iOS application that provides on call palliative nurses with a structured documentation system as they procees with a call.
+The Palliative Assessment Tool (PAT) is an iOS application that provides on call palliative nurses with a structured documentation system as they process with a call.
 Once the call is finished, a pdf is generated that is sent via email and uploaded to PARIS.

 ## Usage